 Macomb real estate is some of the most expensive in Michigan, although Macomb house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Macomb is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Macomb is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Macomb is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Macomb who work in management occupations (11.51%), office and administrative support (11.27%), and sales jobs (10.28%).

 Also of interest is that Macomb has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Macomb is a great place for families with children to consider.
-First of all, many other families with children live here, making Macomb a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Macomb has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Macomb is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Macomb’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The education level of Macomb citizens is very high relative to the national average among all cities (21.84%): 34.70% of adults in Macomb have a bachelor's degree or even advanced degree.